wangtianrui/VocalStory/README.md

 Planned future enhancements:

--  ⏳ Code Refactoring/ Code Splitting.
+-  ⏳ Add support for choosing between various languages which are currently supported by Kokoro.
 -  ⏳ Try different voice combinations using `generate_audio_samples.py` and update the `kokoro_voice_map.json` to use better voices.
--  ⏳ Give option to the user for selecting the audio generation format.
 -  ⏳ Add artwork and chapters, and convert audiobooks to M4B format for better compatibility.
 -  ⏳ Add extended pause when chapters end once chapter recognition is in place.
--  ⏳ Add support for choosing between various languages which are currently supported by Kokoro.
 -  ⏳ Add support for [Zonos](https://github.com/Zyphra/Zonos), Models: https://huggingface.co/Zyphra/Zonos-v0.1-hybrid, https://huggingface.co/Zyphra/Zonos-v0.1-transformer.
 Zonos supports voices with a wide range of emotions so adding that as a feature will greatly enhance the listening experience.
+-  ✅ Give option to the user for selecting the audio generation format.
 -  ✅ Use environment variables instead of modifying files directly.
 -  ✅ Update the `generate_audio_with_single_voice()` function's hardcoded progress bar logic and modify it to generate for each line instead of the whole text.
 -  ✅ Notify the user about the generated output files and the next steps.